Holy grail (web design): CSS Flexible Box Layout (Flexbox)

-The Flexible Box Layout Module is supported in all of the modern browsers, although Internet Explorer's implementation has issues.

 CSS Grid Layout

 The Grid Layout Module similarly allows a designer to create a container for layout, which contains rows and columns of fixed or variable size into which elements can be placed.
-It is in Candidate Recommendation status as of December 2020.
-It is supported in all modern browsers, however Internet Explorer's implementation has issues.
+It is in Candidate Recommendation status, with a new draft as of March 2025.
+It is supported in all modern browsers except Opera Mini.
 This module is a continuation of previous work done as the Grid Positioning Module, Template Layout Module, and Advanced Layout Module.

-One aspect of this module is the ability to create grid slots in a container semi-graphically, in a manner that has been described as "ASCII art", as in the superseded Template Layout module.
+One feature of this module is the ability to create grid slots in a container semi-graphically, in a manner that has been described as "ASCII art", as in the superseded Template Layout module.

+For example, the following defines a page layout grid with a full-width header, three columns, and a full-width footer (additional css rules are needed to size the grid items).